 [We will highlight whether social connection measures have sufficiently good measurement properties or not.
-For instance, a measure would have sufficiently good reliability property if studies consistently reported an intraclass correlation coefficient or weighted Kappa of at least .70 for that measure
+For instance, a measure would have sufficiently good reliability property if studies consistently reported an intraclass correlation coefficient or weighted Kappa of at least .70 for that measure].

+Table 5.
+Summary of social connection measures’ characteristics